tssajo/Minify/TEST.md

 --------
 `Minify` for Sublime Text can create a minified version of a currently opened CSS, HTML, JavaScript or SVG file.

-The plugin generates a new file with an altered file extension such as `.min.css`, `.min.htm` or `.min.html`, `.min.js`, `.min.svg`.
+`Minify` generates a new file with an altered file extension such as `.min.css`, `.min.htm` or `.min.html`, `.min.js`, `.min.svg`.

-Compared to other Sublime Text minifier packages `Minify` is very light: the plugin itself is less than 170 lines of Python code.
+Compared to other Sublime Text minifier packages `Minify` is very light: the plugin itself is less than 150 lines of Python code.
 Once installed `Minify` does not need Internet access to do its job: it works offline.

 `Minify` has been tested under both Sublime Text 2 and Sublime Text 3 and it should work fine on all supported platforms (Linux, Mac OS X and Windows).